AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/manage_user_friend_web.md

 This section includes reference information that you may need to know during the implementation.

 - Agora provides an open source [sample project]() on GitHub for your reference.
-- For detailed information on user attributes, refer to the following API Reference:
+- For detailed information on user attributes, refer to the following API References:
   - [updateOwnUserInfo]()
   - [fetchUserInfoById]()
   - [ContactManager]()